-- open tender: this involves publishing an open approach to market and inviting submissions (9.8) - prequalified tender: this involves publishing an approach to market inviting submissions from all potential suppliers on (9.9): - a shortlist of potential suppliers that responded to an initial open approach to market on AusTender - a list of potential suppliers selected from a multi-use list established through an open approach to market - a list of all potential suppliers that have been granted a relevant licence or comply with a relevant legal requirement - limited tender: in certain circumstances agencies may be able to approach one or more potential suppliers directly (9.10-9.11).
+- open tender: this involves publishing an open approach to market and inviting submissions (9.8), or - limited tender: in certain circumstances agencies may be able to approach one or more potential suppliers directly to make submissions (9.9-9.11).

-Before making a decision on which of these procurement methods is used, officials must estimate the expected value of a procurement (9.2) including options, extensions and renewals.
+Before making a decision on which of these two procurement methods is used, officials must estimate the expected value of a procurement including options, extensions and renewals (9.2).
 The expected value is the maximum value of the proposed contract and must include (9.2-9.3):

-- all forms of remuneration that may be provided for in the contract - the value of the goods and services being procured, including the value of any options - any taxes or charges.
+- all forms of remuneration that may be provided for in the proposed contract - the value of the goods and services being procured, including the value of any proposed options - any taxes or charges.